Postmodern

 When using ssl, you can set the cl-postgres exported variables *ssl-certificate-file*, *ssl-key-file* and *ssl-root-ca-file* to provide client key, certificate files and root ca files.
 They can be either NIL, for no file, or a pathname.

-If you have multiple roles connecting to one or more databases, i.e. 1:many or many:1, (in other words, changing connections) or you are using threads (each thread must have its own connection) then with Postmodern you can use the with-connection form which establishes a connection with a lexical scope is more appropriate.
+If you have multiple roles connecting to one or more databases, i.e. 1:many or many:1, (in other words, changing connections) or you are using threads (each thread must have its own connection) or you are going to create an executable, then you can use the with-connection form which establishes a connection with a lexical scope is more appropriate.

 (with-connection '("testdb" "foucault" "surveiller" "localhost")